3.5.3 |

 treated equally unless there is a relevant difference between

-them.
-The intrinsic right concerned is simply one right.
-(Note
+intrinsic right concerned is

-that it is said that people should be treated with the 'same'
+(Note that it is said that people should be treated with the 'same'

-respect and concern.
-But what does same mean in practise if it
+But what does same mean in

 is not related to equality or proportionality of treatment?
-If

-there are three persons who are not different in any relevant
+If there are three persons who are not different in any relevant

 respect and the first two are each given one half, and the third